digitalyoshixi/phla11/content/Revisionism.md

 We should change how we talk about moral language as to not make assertions.
 When we engage in moral talk, we engage in fiction.
 # Revisionist Nihilist
+Moral language is intended to make [[Moral Statements]], but all of these claims are false.
+But, because moral language is already very embedded in our way of se